robertstettner/drone-terraform-github-commenter/README.md

 - `token`: The token to be used to create a GitHub comment.
 Required.
 Preferred to be a Drone secret.
 - `title`: The title of the comment.
 Optional.
 - `root_dir`: The root directory of where the Terraform plan ran.
 Default is `.`
 - `filename`: The filename to use as the Terraform plan output.
-Default is `plan.out`.
+Default is `plan.tfout`.
 - `type`: The type of comment.
 Possible values `pr`, `commit`.
 Default is `pr`

 This plugin assumes you have Drone setup on an AWS EC2 instance, with an IAM instance profile.